Food, Activity & Nutrition Initiatives

 • Provide clear and accurate nutrition and lifestyle recommendations to caregivers

-• Ensure healthy eating and physical activity are incorporated into school settings
+• Ensure healthy eating and physical activity are incorporated into school and community settings

 • Advocate for health-supporting institutional and public policies